 The Internal Revenue Service reminds taxpayers who can’t pay the full amount of federal taxes they owe that they should file their tax return on time and pay as much as possible.
 This will help reduce penalties and interest.
 If they can’t pay it all, they have some other options.

-The IRS offers several convenient ways for taxpayers to pay their taxes.
+Options for Paying Now The IRS offers several convenient ways for taxpayers to pay their taxes.

 IRS Direct Pay, a free and secure way for individual taxpayers to pay tax bills and make estimated tax payments directly from their bank accounts.
 The IRS will give taxpayers instant confirmation when they submit their payment.